Dimension 5 (film): Plot

-Justin Power (Hunter), an agent for Espionage, Inc., returns from a mission in which he used a time-travel belt to steal secret plans.
-He is told by his superior, Cane (Donald Woods), he is to be teamed with a Chinese agent to combat an Asian crime ring, Dragon, headed by crime lord Big Buddha (Sakata).
+Justin Power, an agent for Espionage, Inc., returns from a mission in which he used a time-travel belt to steal secret plans.
+He is told by his superior, Cane, that he is to be teamed with a Chinese agent to combat an Asian crime ring, Dragon, headed by crime lord Big Buddha.
 A sister agency has discovered Dragon plans to destroy Los Angeles if United States forces are not withdrawn from Southeast Asia.

-Aware that Dragon has a primitive hydrogen bomb, but no way to deliver it, Espionage, Inc plans to interrogate a captured agent, Chang (Gerald Jann).
-Chang is being brought from Hong Kong by two agents—Sato (Robert Ito) and George (Robert Phillips)—so they might learn Dragon plans.
+Aware that Dragon has a primitive hydrogen bomb, but no way to deliver it, Espionage, Inc plans to interrogate a captured agent, Chang.
+Chang is being brought from Hong Kong by two agents—Sato and George—so they might learn Dragon plans.
 Chang insists that Dragon will see to it that he will never talk.
 An assassination attempt occurs immediately.
 Though George is killed, Chang survives when a female agent (unknown to the Espionage agents) shoots the assassin with a dart.

 Informed of the incident, Power goes to Ontario Airport where he uses his time-travel device to "preview" the assassination.
 A man in a cowboy suit shoots Chang with a dart gun concealed in a camera, while Sato and the female agent watch helplessly.
 The shooter then escapes in a limousine with Big Buddha in the back seat.
 Powers then switches to the present, warns Sato by radio of the threat, and orders the limousine be prevented from following their taxi.
 Then he punches out the would-be killer, and the transfer is made successfully.

-At headquarters, the Professor (Jon Lormer), and his assistant, Miss Sweet (Deanna Lund), subject Chang to a truth machine that forces him to tell what he knows at the risk of brain damage.
+At headquarters, the Professor, and his assistant, Miss Sweet, subject Chang to a truth machine that forces him to tell what he knows at the risk of brain damage.
 During the process, Chang switches to Chinese and Sato has to translate.
 The interrogation of Chang reveals that a hydrogen bomb is being delivered piece-by-piece and assembled in Los Angeles, to be exploded on Christmas Day, three months away.
-Power meets his new partner, Ki Ti Tsu (Kitty) (France Nuyen), the agent who aided during the Hong Kong assassination attempt.
+Power meets his new partner, Ki Ti Tsu (Kitty), the agent who aided during the Hong Kong assassination attempt.

-Power takes Kitty to a Cantonese restaurant run by an old friend, Kim Fong (Kam Tong).
+Power takes Kitty to a Cantonese restaurant run by an old friend, Kim Fong.
 He asks Fong about the black market (Power's cover is an importer) and he offers to help, until Big Buddha is mentioned.
-Fong's hostess, Nancy Ho (Linda Ho)—a Dragon agent—recognizes Kitty as a Chinese agent and forces Fong to give Power a bomb disguised as an owl-shaped incense burner.
+Fong's hostess, Nancy Ho—a Dragon agent—recognizes Kitty as a Chinese agent and forces Fong to give Power a bomb disguised as an owl-shaped incense burner.
 Kitty is suspicious because in China, an owl is symbolic of ill omen, and because she recognizes the hostess as an enemy agent.
 Power disregards her suspicions, and both happen to be out of the car when the bomb explodes.